How drinking more water may help you lose weight

 Does drinking water help decrease appetite?

-Research is scant here, but there is anecdotal evidence that water can curb your appetite—possibly because some people mistake hunger for thirst, which is triggered by mild dehydration, according to Dr. Melina Jampolis, M.D., a California-based internist and board-certified physician nutrition specialist.
+Research is scant here, but there is anecdotal evidence that water can curb your appetite — possibly because some people mistake hunger for thirst, which is triggered by mild dehydration, according to Dr. Melina Jampolis, M.D., a California-based internist and board-certified physician nutrition specialist.
 It almost goes without saying, but if you’re always grabbing a snack when what your body actually needs is water, you might find yourself on a path to weight gain instead of loss.

 Does drinking water boost metabolism?

-In theory, yes, the chilly temp of a beverage may contribute to a temporary metabolic increase from thermogenesis—or heat production—since your body has to burn calories in order to warm fluid to body temperature.
+In theory, yes, the chilly temp of a beverage may contribute to a temporary metabolic increase from thermogenesis — or heat production—since your body has to burn calories in order to warm fluid to body temperature.
 But the effect is more of a slight nudge than a big boost, and it doesn't have much impact on your overall calorie burn or ability to lose weight.

 Still, if a handful of ice cubes gets you to drink more water, go for it.
-“Even if the effect is negligible, it is important to stay hydrated,” says Elizabeth Huggins, RDN, a dietitian/nutritionist at Hilton Head Health.
+“Even if the effect is negligible, it is important to stay hydrated,” says Elizabeth Huggins, RDN, a dietitian at Hilton Head Health.

 Will drinking water help me burn fat?